Where to Eat in Roma Norte, Mexico City: Best Casual Eats

 So, Romaquil—as the name signals— is a chilaquiles restaurant, one of my favorite Mexican breakfast dishes, and they have, without a doubt, the best chilaquiles I have ever had in my life—and I’m Mexican.

-The three times that I went here for breakfast I tried different varieties of their chilaquiles and they were all just incredible!
+The three times that I went here for breakfast, I tried different flavors of their chilaquiles: green, red, and mole, and they were all just incredible!

-So if you are looking for the best breakfast in Roma Norte, Romaquil is the place to go!
+So if you are looking for where to eat in Roma Norte, Romaquil is the place to go.

-Why else would anyone come to Mexico if is not to eat their body weight in tacos?
+Why else would anyone come to Mexico if it’s not to eat their body weight in tacos?

-However, I completely understand that is hard to let go of caution and dive headfirst into actual street food in Mexico.
+However, I completely understand that it’s hard to let go of caution and dive headfirst into actual street food in Mexico.

 But if you really want to have some tacos and you would rather not have them served on the side of the road, this is a great taco option for you!

-Tacos Alvaro Obregón is a sit-down taco restaurant, located on the avenue with the same name, they are always busy—which means they are good—well located, a bit on the pricier side for locals but still very cheap for foreigners—and honestly there are still plenty of locals that eat here.
+They are always busy, which means they are good, well located, a bit on the pricier side for locals but still very cheap for foreigners—and honestly, there are still plenty of locals that eat here.

 Their specialty is tacos al pastor, marinated pork, which goes down great with a refreshing agua de horchata or a michelada.